 Rooms at Frogfurlong Cottage.

 Many years ago the Courtyard Room housed the farm pigs and the pony and trap were kept in the Garden Room.
 In recent years three of the original five cottages have been knocked down.
 The remaining two have been extended and modernised into the house, pretty much as it is now.
-They are now extremely comfortable, peaceful and wholly self-contained cottages.
+They are now extremely comfortable, peaceful and wholly self-contained cottages that look out over our lovely gardens.

 Frogfurlong Lane, Down Hatherley, Gloucester.